oneapi-src/oneDNN/source/programming_model.rst

 a data buffer.

 Framework integration code is responsible for managing the tensor’s lifecycle, e.g. free the resource allocated, when it is not used any more.
-The LLGA compiled partition execution may allocate a new tensor with various life cycle scope, which may need framework’s help to free the tensor at the end of the life cycle, refer the APIs in allocator.
+The oneDNN Graph compiled partition execution may allocate a new tensor with various life cycle scope, which may need framework’s help to free the tensor at the end of the life cycle, refer the APIs in allocator.